 If you would like to volunteer, please print and complete our volunteer application.
 You may bring it with you to the ranch or mail it to the address on the form.
 Volunteer Application

 Does the ranch ever close?
 GGYR works by appointment only throughout the year.
-However, the daily riding program is not offered during the months of October to April due to safety issues during winter weather.
+However, the program is not offered during the months of September through April due to safety issues during winter weather.

 Is GGYR a residential facility?
 At this time GGYR is a day-use facility only.